The-Batman-Code/Project-1-Sports-Person-Classifier/README.md

 ```
 sudo apt-get install libgl1
 ```
 11. Navigate to the location /etc/nginx.
-Change the configuration of the nginx.conf file to support the upload of large sized images
+Change the configuration of the nginx.conf file to support the upload of large sized images-
 ```
 user www-data;
 worker_processes auto;